PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## sbatch

-If you submit a lot of jobs with commands like `sbatch job.slurm`, `sbatch submit.sh`.
+If you submit a lot of jobs with commands like `sbatch job.slurm` or `sbatch submit.sh`.
 You may try calling all your Slurm scripts by the same name (e.g., `job.slurm`) and then introducing this alias:

 ```
 SLURMSCRIPT='job.slurm'